mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * The `group_id` field is an application-defined identifier for the group.
-* The `size` field represents the total number of key-exchange slots in the group, whether or not these slots are currently occupied.
 * The `epoch` field represents the current version of the group key.
-* The `roster` field contains credentials for the occupied slots in the tree, including the identity and public key for the holder of the slot.
+* The `roster` field contains credentials for the occupied slots in the tree, including the identity and signature public key for the holder of the slot.
 * The `tree` field contains the public keys corresponding to the nodes of the ratchet tree for this group.
 The length of this vector MUST be `2*size + 1`, where `size` is the length of the roster, since this is the number of nodes in a tree with `size` leaves, according to the structure described in {{ratchet-trees}}.
+* The `transcript` field contains the list of `GroupOperation` messages that led to this state.

 When a new member is added to the group, an existing member of the group provides the new member with a Welcome message.
 The Welcome